Billingshurst – St Mary

 The oldest part is the tower of c1200.
 Nave and chancel are C13, starting with the north aisle.
 There was extensive work in the C15 and c1530.

-There is no sign of any work earlier than c1200 – a ‘circular’ (WSRO Par 21/4/7) [i e round-headed] chancel arch replaced in 1866 was, on the analogy of the former south arcade (see below), probably post-Reformation.
+There is no sign of any work earlier than c1200 – a chancel arch described by Sir Stephen Glynne (SRS 101 p31) as ‘plain semicircular’ was, on the analogy of the former south arcade (see below), probably post-Reformation and was in any case replaced in 1866.
+A description of it as ‘circular’ (WSRO Par 21/4/7) [i e round-headed] is even less informative.
 The west walls of both aisles incorporate the east buttresses of the tower, which can be dated to c1200, so the nave at that time was aisleless.
 That apart, it probably had the same dimensions as today, for it is unlikely that it was lengthened when the tower was added.
 Though altered, this still has a clasping south-west buttress and one south lancet in the upper stage.
 This surrounds a smaller opening with a shouldered head, which Quartermain (W) shows in 1862 so it is old, though its precise date in uncertain.
 The simple chamfered outer order of the tower arch is of the same period, though altered.

 The north aisle was added shortly after the tower, for the arcade has plain and relatively crude piers and steeply pointed double-chamfered arches.
 The south aisle is more problematic, as the arcade was renewed in 1866, with three instead of four bays (B 24 p821), and the external detail is later.
-The previous arches were round-headed (ibid), but the re-used octagonal piers look late C13 and as it is unlikely there was an aisle before then, the round heads were probably post-Reformation.
+The previous arches were said to be round-headed (ibid), though according to Glynne (1857) one had a pointed head.
+However, the re-used octagonal piers look late C13 and as it is unlikely there was an aisle before then, the heads were probably all post-Reformation.
 The arch from the south chapel into the aisle has a head with wave-mouldings, also a late C13 feature.

 By soon after 1300 the church had attained its present outline, but the entirely renewed square-headed south aisle windows and the crownpost roof of the south chapel are C15.
 The remarkable panelled nave roof, with heraldic and 117 foliage bosses (1 p254), is presumably the ‘selyng’ [ceiling] that was the subject of four bequests between 1530 and 1532 (SRS 41 p139).
 This evidence of a sustained campaign of building makes the suggestion (1 p255) that the bosses were not made for the church unlikely.
 The surprisingly unrestored uncusped square-headed north aisle windows and both aisle roofs, with castellated wallplates and moulded main timbers, are of similar date.